 Allergy Action Plans and rescue medication

-If your child has other food allergies then you still need to carry rescue medication and their Allergy Action Plan.
+You still need to carry your child's rescue medication and their Allergy Action Plan.
 This should have been amended at your challenge.
 Please get in touch with the allergy team if you have any queries about this.